livillaranda/Excel_Basics/README.md

+### L.I.
+Villaranda

 # UofRDataBootCamp
 My course work for the University of Richmond Data Boot Camp.

-### L.I.
-Villaranda

 **Excel-Basics**
-Course work on basic functions in Excel, involving data on Kickstarter campaigns.
+Course work on pivot tables and pivot charts in Excel, involving data on past Kickstarter campaigns.